-55. Student estrangement is recorded by the SLC on a case-by-case basis.
+- 58. Student estrangement is recorded by the SLC on a case-by-case basis.
 To be recorded as estranged, a student must be irreconcilably estranged from their living biological or adoptive parents for a considerable period of time (usually at least 12 months).
 This being the case, there will be students who are estranged but are not recorded as such, because they do not have an SLC record or have chosen not to declare their estrangement to the SLC.
-There may also be students who consider themselves to be estranged from their parents but do not fulfil the requirements of the SLC to be recorded as estranged.
+There may also be students who consider themselves to be estranged from their parents but do not fulfil the requirements of the SLC to be recorded as estranged. - 59.
+Population and year coverage restrictions applied to student estrangement data are detailed in Table 1 and Table 2.